mfhepp/py4docker/README.md

 ### Interactive Mode

-In both of the main modes, you can tell `run_script.sh` to provide an interactive terminal session to the respective container.
+In both of the main modes, you can tell `run_script.sh` to provide an interactive terminal session to the respective container instead of running the `main.py` script.

 ```bash
 # Development Mode